conversationai/conversationai-moderator/README.md

 where `<proxy URL>` is the URL of [The Perspective API proxy] you plan on using.
 (See below.)

-Alternatively, add a service user that can talk direct to the Perspective API using the following command:
+Alternatively, if you have been granted direct access to the Perspective API, and if this API has been enabled in your Google Cloud project, you can add a service user that can talk direct to the Perspective API using the following command:

 ```bash
 ./bin/osmod users:create --group service --name "PerspectiveAPI" --moderator-type "perspective-api" \